Democracy Sucks: Let’s Return To contributor Voting

 But why not aim for a better rule by majority?
 Rather than the rule by the historically illiterate, welfare-dependent majority?

-Rule by a stakeholder majority.
-Stakeholder voting.
+Rule by a contributor majority.
+Contributor voting.
 Kind of like how the original intention of voting was in the United States in the first place.

 It was never meant to be an open democratic system.
 Look up the words of our founding fathers.
 They hated democracy.
 That’s why we’re a republic.

-We could create a better republic-type system with stakeholder voting.
-Stakeholder voting could still give everyone access to voting, albeit with some much needed changes to the current system.
+We could create a better republic-type system with contributor voting.
+Contributor voting could still give everyone access to voting, albeit with some much needed changes to the current system.

 It would not be hard to do.
 All we would need to do is the following: